| Raggiungere

 breve di un emigrato, Salvatore Amico Buttaci, che torna

 in Sicilia dopo tanti anni a trovare i propri parenti.
+Il

 racconto si intitola "Ir'e Beniri" ed è